ibm-cloud-docs/databases-for-mysql/howto-read-replica.md

 Replication status is not automatically monitored, you must monitor replication.

-You can check the replication status of a read-only replica with `mysql`, but only from its leader.
-[Connect to the leader deployment with `mysql`](/docs/databases-for-mysql?topic=databases-for-mysql-connecting-mysql) using the [admin credentials](/docs/databases-for-mysql?topic=databases-for-mysql-user-management#the-admin-user).
+You can check the replication status of a read-only replica with `mysql`, but only from its source DB instance.
+[Connect to the source DB instance deployment with `mysql`](/docs/databases-for-mysql?topic=databases-for-mysql-connecting-mysql) using the [admin credentials](/docs/databases-for-mysql?topic=databases-for-mysql-user-management#the-admin-user).
 Once you are connected, run the following command:

 ```shell
 mysql> SHOW REPLICA STATUS